 Lack of transport is not an acceptable reason for requesting the Doctor to visit.

-Emergencies will be dealt with immediately by the Duty Doctor.
+Urgent visit requests will be dealt with immediately by the Duty Doctor.
 Please stress that the call is “urgent”.
 If it’s a genuine emergency, where someone is seriously ill or injured and their life is at risk, call 999 and don’t panic.

 If you require an interpreter to attend with you when you see your doctor please notify the receptionist and she will arrange this for you.